awsdocs/aws-private-ca-user-guide/doc_source/security-iam.md

 Another best practice is to create a customer managed IAM policy that you can assign to users\.
 Customer managed policies are standalone identity\-based policies that you create and which you can attach to multiple users, groups, or roles in your AWS account\.
 Such a policy restricts users to performing only the ACM Private CA actions that you specify\.

-The following sample [customer\-managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#create-managed-policy-console) allows a user to create a CA audit report\.
-This is a sample only\.
-You can choose any ACM Private CA operations you want\.
+The following example [customer\-managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#create-managed-policy-console) allows a user to create a CA audit report\.
+This is an example only\.
+You can choose any ACM Private CA operations that you want\.
 For more examples, see [Inline Policies](#auth-InlinePolicies)\.

 **To create a customer managed policy**